smoreface/lastfm-addon/README.md

 9. Leave the default **Checkpoint type** as **Auto**.
 10. Click **Add**.

+I have only used this to create one input for one username, but you could certainly collect data from multiple usernames and compare their listening activities.

 ## Test this add-on

 To see whether or not this add-on is working, do the following: